Dr. Doering views robotic-assisted procedure as better for patient, surgeon

 Center of Excellence in Minimally Invasive GynecologyTM (COEMIG) program at Norton Women’s & Children’s Hospital

-Norton Women’s & Children’s Hospital, as well as several Norton Healthcare surgeons, are recognized as a Center of Excellence in Minimally Invasive GynecologyTM (COEMIG).
+Norton Women’s & Children’s Hospital, as well as two Norton Healthcare surgeons, are recognized as a Center of Excellence in Minimally Invasive GynecologyTM (COEMIG).
 The designation is for doctors and facilities that provide safe, high-quality surgical care.
 Norton Healthcare is the only provider in the Louisville area with the designation.

 Jonathan Reinstine, M.D., program director